 English is the official language in Grenada, but it is not uncommon to hear nationals speak French-African Patois.

 The General Hospital is located in the capital city of St. George.
-The Princess Alice Hospital is located in the northern parish of St. Andrew and the Princess Royal Hospital in Carriacou.
+The Princess Alice Hospital is located in the northern parish of St. Andrew and the Princess Royal Hospital is located on our sister island of Carriacou.
 There are also various private clinics and doctors throughout the islands.

 Federal Express, DHL and UPS provide additional postal services for local, regional and international mailing.

-The removal of corals from the sea, wildlife from forest and rivers and debarking of trees is strictly prohibited.
+The removal of corals from the sea, wildlife from the forest or any national park, and rivers and debarking of trees is strictly prohibited.

-Regional stations and cable television is available island-wide.
+Regional stations and cable television are available island-wide.
 We also have numerous local radio and television stations.

 There is an 8% Government tax applied at hotels and restaurants and most also add a 10% service charge.
 Additional gratuities are at your discretion.